L'Educatore Israelita

 L'Educatore Israelita (lit.
 'The Israelite Educator'), known as Il Vessillo Israelitico (lit.
 'The Israelite Banner') after 1874, was one of the first Jewish newspapers in Italy.
 The monthly periodical was founded in 1853 by Giuseppe Levi.

 History

 L'Educatore Israelita was founded by Giuseppe Levi in 1853, who published the newspaper in conjunction with Esdra Pontremoli.
 It advocated moderate Jewish reform, to be brought about by the co-operation of all communities.
-S. D. Luzzatto, Lelio Della Torre, Lelio Cantoni, Marco Mortara, and Elia Benamozegh were among its contributors.
+S. D. Luzzatto, Lelio Della Torre, Lelio Cantoni, Crescenzo Altari, Marco Mortara, and Elia Benamozegh were among its contributors.